 Let Go Of Any Toxic People In Your Life

-Tolerate absolutely nothing.
-Be really picky with who you choose as friends and/or lovers.
-This past year or two, I have told myself that I will not make an effort with anyone who doesn’t make an effort with me.
-And I feel so much better in the process.
+Be really picky about who you choose as friends and/or lovers.
+This past year, I have told myself that I will not make an effort with anyone who doesn’t make an effort with me.

 I now have less people to worry about.
 Plus these few friends I have are true friends.
 I know they would never hurt me intentionally and I would never doubt any of them for a second.
 To be honest, I can currently count the friends that I have on one hand and I absolutely love it this way!